 I want to share with you something that happened just last weekend.

-We had our Team Unbreakable race in Toronto on June 11.
+We had our Team Unbreakable race in Toronto.
 I met Maggie MacDonnell a Teacher from Salluit, a village in Northern Quebec, population 1,300 the second furthest village in Quebec on the northern tip of Hudson Bay, over 2,000 kms north of Port Credit.

 It just worked out that Maggie was here with seven of her students and they decided to participate in our even.
 Maggie, I will also add, was the recipient of the 2017 Global Teacher of the Year award.
 If you get a chance please watch her video, she talks about her running group–she describes running to her students like this: “when you run by yourself you can go fast, but when you run with others, you can go so far.”I love that.
 She goes on to say how running has helped her students in so many ways.